Last Updated on

 Do I need A Social Media Cleanse?
 Take The Test & Find Out

 - How many hours a day you spend on social media?
-Do you think you can use this time in other ways to improve the quality of your life?
+Do you think you can better use this time to improve the quality of your life?

 - Are you looking at your phone in the bed, instead of conversing with your significant other?